Wellbeing Education - Professional Training in Therapeutic Wellbeing Practice for Children and Young People

 Anyone who is committed to making a difference to the lives of children and young people.

 This course makes an excellent introduction to the field of ideas and practice.
-It can be a valuable stepping stone for anyone who may be considering commencing a new career working with children and young people or considering further Continued Professional Development.
+It can be a valuable stepping stone for anyone who may be considering commencing a new career working with children and young people or considering further Continued Personal and Professional Development.

 The courses are designed for people who are seeking to work professionally with children and young people and those who would like to commence work in this field of practice.
 Anyone who is already working with children and young people is eligible to apply and will receive consultation about placements with reference to potential and limits of competence.